 Fast forward a decade and change, and Stewart’s romantic relationships, ‘awkward’ demeanour, and likeability factor has been scrutinised more than Prince Andrew’s BBC interview.
 Sparking a #RestingBitchFace personality discourse in many ways that has, until recently, been a hard one to shake.
 Why all the public vitriol though?

-As Stewart returns to the mainstream, with a role in the Charlie’s Angels reboot this month and hype around her turn as French New Wave icon Jean Seberg next year, BURO. puts a microscope up to the (often entirely sexist) undertones of Kristen Stewart’s love-hate-redemption publicity cycle.
+As Stewart returns to the mainstream - Hollywood Critics Association have named her the Actress of the Decade, the first award of its kind, ahead of her turn as French New Wave icon Jean Seberg next year - BURO. puts a microscope up to the (often entirely sexist) undertones of Kristen Stewart’s love-hate-redemption publicity cycle.
 Why is it cool to like K-Stew now?
 And how has she fought against the internet-painted portrait of her?
 Read.
 On.

 “I don’t know…she just seems like she could be quite cold,” a friend tells me, when I ask her to give a valid reason for her anti-Kristen Stewart leanings.
 Over the years, the actress has certainly accrued a reputation for her ‘moody’ manner.
 The fact there’s a one million-viewed YouTube video called ‘Kristen Stewart Hates Being Famous (and doing interviews)’ says something about the cultural consciousness.
 Though, is she actually being rude or is she just protectively private?
 “I think I’ve grown out of this, but I used to be really frustrated that because I didn’t leap willingly into being at the centre of a certain amount of attention, that it seemed like I was an a–hole,” she told Vanity Fair this year.
 “I am in no way rebellious.
 I am in no way contrarian.
 I just want people to like me.”
 So, there you have it.
 Before you write someone off as truly unkind, consider they (might) secretly just want you to like ‘em.